mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Ares Antioch II**

 The Antioch II is the fanciest tube with a trigger around, complete with an integral smartgun system.
-A secondary trigger setting allows for wireless activation of launched projectiles.
+A secondary trigger setting allows for wireless activation {REMOVE ME} - of launched projectiles.
 Wireless bonus: You can use the wireless link trigger for your grenades, even if you don’t have DNI.

 **ArmTech MGL-6/MGL-12**

 Semi-auto grenade launchers in a bullpup pistol and rifle style that can send a whole lot of bad news downrange real fast.

-Wireless bonus: When active the launcher will not detonate any ordnance loaded into the weapon within five yards of the weapon, even if a spoofed command tells it to do otherwise.
+{REMOVE ME} - Wireless bonus: When active the launcher will not detonate any ordnance loaded into the weapon within five yards of the weapon, even if a spoofed command tells it to do otherwise.

 **Aztechnology Striker**

 Deadly and disposable, the Striker is a great analogy for runners.
 The launch tube can be reused, which is nice considering recent price increases.
-Wireless bonus: Connecting this launcher to the local Matrix provides a +1 modifier bonus as long as no other bonus-applying systems are in use.
+Wireless {REMOVE ME} - bonus: Connecting this launcher to the local Matrix provides a +1 modifier bonus as long as no other bonus-applying systems are in use.

 **Onotari Interceptor**

 Saeder-Krupp developed this multipurpose missile launcher for military use.
 It has two separate barrels that can load two missiles at once, which don’t need to be the same type.
 Both barrels cannot be fired simultaneously, though this safety feature has been known to be removed, much to the dismay of the target—and the firer, as it turns out.
 It features an internal smartgun system that controls the fire-safety system.
 Firing both barrels launches both weapons.
 Split the attack modifier and resolve each projectile independently.
 The firer must resist 6P Fire damage when launching both tubes.

-Wireless bonus: The safety system cannot be disengaged, but the firer gains the smartlink wireless bonus.
+{REMOVE ME} - Wireless bonus: The safety system cannot be disengaged, but the firer gains the smartlink wireless bonus.